Leading Personal Injury Law Firm In Philadelphia SLIP AND FALLS

 The Basics of Slip and Fall Cases in Philadelphia

-- Icy sidewalks that weren’t treated with salt or ice melt
+- Sidewalks that haven’t had salt or ice melt applied

 What Happens If I’ve Been the Victim of a Slip and Fall Injury in Philadelphia?

 If you were injured in a slip and fall and the property owner failed to take precautions or remove hazards, you may be entitled to financial compensation.
 Injuries suffered from a slip and fall can be very serious.
 If you hit your head or injure your back, you could have lifelong symptoms like memory loss, neurological problems, or cognitive problems.
 On top of the pain resulting from the injury, you also have to contend with crushing medical expenses as you try to recover.
 To make matters worse, your injury may prevent you from being able to work or being able to fully perform your work duties, making the financial burden on you and your family even tougher.
 That’s why personal injury laws exist to help you recover damages related to your medical bills, lost wages, future disability, and physical and emotional hardship.